 - Maximum duration 3 years - Funding amounts between approx. 100,000 and max.
-2 million euros - The consortium leader must be based in Austria - The consortium leader is the contact point for the FFG - The consortium leader submits the application for funding
+2 million euros - The consortium leader must have a branch office in Austria - The consortium leader is the contact point for the FFG - The consortium leader submits the application for funding